kebsOps/dareyio-pbl/project19.md

 ## Automate Infrastructure With IaC using Terraform.
 Part 4 – Terraform Cloud

-In this project, we are going to run Terraform codes from project 18 in Terraform cloud console.
-The AMI is built differently with packer while Ansible is used to configure the infrastructure after its been provisioned by Terraform.
+In this project, we are going to run Terraform codes in Terraform cloud console.
+AMI is built differently with packer while Ansible is used to configure the infrastructure after its been provisioned by Terraform.

 ### Migrating your .tf codes to Terraform Cloud

-##
+***Some Prerequisties***:
+- Rename ``terraform.tfvars`` file to ``terraform.auto.tfvars`` to enable terraform cloud configure terraform variables automatically

+- set your **AWS_ACCESS_ID** and **AWS_SECRET_ACCESS_KEY** as environment variables on terraform cloud to enable it have access to your AWS environment

+### Run and apply configuration

 <img width="1476" alt="image" src="https://user-images.githubusercontent.com/10085348/211000612-f3f9d753-599f-45c0-b8ab-e5e80151e370.png">

 <img width="1239" alt="image" src="https://user-images.githubusercontent.com/10085348/211000773-3cd1299f-0af4-48be-aeca-c180ad01e470.png">

-aws-list
+### Ansible

+We make use of Ansible dynamic inventory to get IP addresses of our ec2-instances created based on their tag names and then run the required role on each server

 <img width="730" alt="image" src="https://user-images.githubusercontent.com/10085348/212323007-b15694c2-fcb6-425a-ba4e-e8b16041ecfc.png">

-ansible play
+Running ansible playbook

 <img width="1004" alt="image" src="https://user-images.githubusercontent.com/10085348/212325573-5f24a26b-8b5d-40d7-b125-6fb97c2efc2e.png">